ciri-ethereum/ciri/README.md

 Ciri depends on [rocksdb](https://github.com/facebook/rocksdb), [secp256k1](https://github.com/bitcoin-core/secp256k1), [ethash](https://github.com/ethereum/ethash) and [snappy](https://github.com/google/snappy).

-It's a recommendation to [setup with docker](#setup-with-docker), it will help to save lots of time.
+It's a recommendation to [setup with docker](#setup-with-docker) because it will help to save lots of time.

 ### Setup with docker